 Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to herein as the Code, generally disallows a tax deduction to public companies for certain compensation in excess of \$1 million paid to the company's Chief Executive Officer and the three other officers (other than the Chief Executive Officer and Chief Financial Officer) whose compensation is required to be disclosed to our stockholders under the Exchange Act.
-Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met.
+Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met under Section 162(m) of the Code.

 In 2013, the stockholders approved the 2013 Stock Incentive Plan, which allows for equity and cash-based awards that are intended to constitute qualified performance-based compensation.
 The Compensation Committee reviews the potential effect of Section 162(m) periodically and may structure the incentive compensation granted under the 2013 Stock Incentive Plan to its executive officers in a manner that is intended to avoid disallowance of deductions under Section 162(m).
-For example, for our annual cash incentive program, the Compensation Committee established an incentive bonus pool equal to 2.5% of Non-GAAP Operating Income under the 2013 Stock Incentive Plan and made allocations of such incentive pool among certain executive officers, provided that no executive could receive an allocation in excess of \$15 million pursuant to the terms of the 2013 Stock Incentive Plan.
-This incentive pool is not intended to increase annual incentive bonus awards beyond those levels that the Compensation Committee would otherwise approve consistent with its compensation policies described previously and the Committee specifically retains discretion to pay bonus amounts that are less than the amount that would be earned under the incentive pool.
-Thus, for 2014, the actual cash incentive bonuses were substantially less than the maximum amount permitted under the incentive pool allocation, based on the financial and strategic performance goals previously described.
-Further, the Committee seeks to structure its performance-based RSUs in a manner that is intended to constitute qualified performance-based compensation.

 There can be no assurance that any compensation attributable to these incentive awards will be treated as qualified performance-based compensation under Section 162(m).
 In addition, the Compensation Committee reserves the right to use its judgment to authorize compensation payments that may be subject to the deduction limit when the Compensation Committee believes such payments are appropriate and in the best interests of Akamai and its stockholders, after taking into consideration changing business conditions and the performance of its employees.